sncarenyang/linux-systemadmin-scripts/README.md

 # 🐧 Linux systemadmin Scripts Toolkit

-**Bash scripts** for **system monitoring, alerting, and automation**.
-Perfect for DevOps/systemadmin portfolios.
-Built during Linux System Admin course.
+A beginner-friendly Linux administration toolkit with practical **Bash scripts** for **system monitoring and backup automation**.

+This repository demonstrates core Linux system administration skills, including disk monitoring, CPU/memory monitoring, backup creation, shell scripting, command-line utilities, and basic automation readiness for cron jobs.

+## ⭐ Why This Project Matters

+This project was built as a practical **DevOps / Linux portfolio repo**.
+It focuses on small but useful scripts that a system administrator, cloud engineer, or AI engineer may use when maintaining Linux-based development or deployment environments.

 ## 🚀 Features